c-villain/WavedTabView/README.md

 If you like this repository, please do :star: to make this useful for others.

+## Quick start

-- up waved variant:
+- upside-waved variant:
 <p align="left">
 <img src="demo1.gif" alt="Example with leading and trailing swipes" height="427" width="280">
 </p>

-- inside waved variant:
+- inside-waved variant:
 <p align="left">
 <img src="demo2.gif" alt="Example with leading and trailing swipes" height="427" width="280">
 </p>